ryancooper/course-info/lab1.md

 To run a unit test or system test (both are JUnit tests, and can be initialized the same way), go to the
 Package Explorer tab on the left side of your screen.
-Under the "6.830-lab1" project, open the "test" directory.
+Under the "simple-db-hw" project, open the "test" directory.
 Unit tests are found in the "simpledb" package, and system tests are found in the "simpledb.systemtests" package.
 To run one of these tests, select the test (they are all called *Test.java -